-TI assumes no liability for applications assistance or customer product design.
-TI does not warrant or represent that any license, either express or implied, is granted under any patent right, copyright, mask work right, or other intellectual property right of TI covering or relating to any combination, machine, or process in which such semiconductor products or services might be or are used.
-TI's publication of information regarding any third party's products or services does not constitute TI's approval, warranty or endorsement thereof.
+TI does not warrant or represent that any license, either express or implied, is granted under any TI patent right, copyright, mask work right, or other TI intellectual property right relating to any combination, machine, or process in which TI products or services are used.
+Information published by TI regarding third-party products or services does not constitute a license from TI to use such products or services or a warranty or endorsement thereof.
+Use of such information may require a license from a third party under the patents or other intellectual property of the third party, or a license from TI under the patents or other intellectual property of TI.